edterbak/NodeRed_Heishamon_control/README.md

 [2023-04-22] v22.24 beta (experimental).
 Changes:
 - [Fix] - During sterilization run, the incorrect temperature of the setpoint was shown on dashboard.
 - [Fix] - small improvement related to pumpspeed function.

+[2023-04-22] v22.25 beta (experimental).
+Changes:
+- [Fix] - If you have installed v22.24, please update as soon as possible.
+1 dumb error caused mqtt commands to be sent every 10 seconds.

 ********